 If the village route appeals to you the Hidden Garden is a great half-way stop off point between Islamlar and Akbel villages where you could spend the night before continuing on to Bezirgan village.
 Similar to the Kayakoy Pansiyon, Hidden Garden offers a number of wooden cabins for accommodation all nestled in thick greenery in a quiet location.
 Alternatively you could spend an evening at the much-loved Moonstone House in Saribelen, a welcoming haven after the elevating trek from Bezirgan village.
 If you are an animal lover you will be in your element here as the hosts take care of a large number of cats and dogs on their grounds.

 What will you need?

-As Lycian Way route leads through populated areas between its’ rural and historical calling points you don’t ned to worry too much about taking lots of food supplies or cooking equipment as there are plenty of options along the way.
-You can stock up at local convenience shops for snacks or take a break to have lunch and the accommodation available provide wonderful Turkish breakfasts and evening meals.
-Be sure to have bottles which you can refill with water at one of the many public water fountains along the route, you will also find villagers full or hospitality and are happy to share their water or provide refreshing Turkish cay or fresh fruit juice in their gardens.
+The Lycian Way route leads you through populated areas between its’ rural and historical calling points.
+So you don’t ned to worry too much about taking lots of food supplies or cooking equipment.
+Trust us there are plenty of great options along the way.
+You can stock up at local convenience shops for snacks.
+Alternatively you can take a break to have lunch and the pansiyons provide wonderful Turkish breakfasts and evening meals.
+Make sure you have bottles which you can refill with water at one of the many public water fountains along the route.
+You will also find villagers full or hospitality and are happy to share their water or provide refreshing Turkish cay or fresh fruit juice in their gardens.